 With this idea in mind, Boston-based designer Angela Liguori and I set out to make a simple wedding posy using her imported Italian ribbons.
 All it took was a bunch of tiny daisy-like clusters (white asters or feverfew), several yards of Studio Carta ribbon, and about 10 minutes time.
 The cost?
 Under $20.
 The results?
 An inspired springtime bouquet, perfect for any special day.

 - Any small daisy-like cluster flower.
 Angela and I wanted feverfew, which will be abundant in my garden next month.
 (Note: if you pick the flowers from your own garden, the cost is even less!)
 Until then, white asters from the florist possessed a similar demure charm.

 - 1 yard each of Studio Carta Italian cotton ribbon, including loose weave in peach, metallic loose weave in peach and gold, and calligraphy ribbon, featuring the fine lettering of Maybelle Imasa Stukuls.
-(Here’s a peak at a calligraphy course I took from her at Angela’s last year.)

 - Floral shears, ribbon scissors and pins (optional).